Polish President Duda infected with coronavirus; Swiatek goes into quarantine

 NEW MEASURES

 More restrictions to curb the spread of the virus came into force on Saturday, including a two-week shutdown of restaurants and bars.
-Schools will remain open, but only children up to third grade will attend, with older students moving to distance learning.
+Schools will remain open for children up to third grade, with older students moving to distance learning.

 The government sent text messages on Saturday morning to Poles, urging them to stay home and help elderly people.

+The government is still considering whether to close cemeteries on Nov.
+1, which is All Saints’ Day, a Roman Catholic holiday that usually attracts big crowds in Poland.
+Prime Minister Mateusz Morawiecki said on Friday that a decision can be expected next week.

+The country’s most senior cleric, primate Wojciech Polak, issued a statement on Saturday calling for the cancellation of events usually held in cemetries including the celebration of Mass and processions.
-The government has also banned public gatherings of more than five people.

-Despite this, thousands poured onto streets on Friday night to protest over a ruling on Thursday by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Roman Catholic country.
+Gatherings of more than five people were banned from Friday.
+Despite this, thousands poured onto streets on Friday night to protest over a ruling on Thursday by the Constitutional Tribunal that imposes a near-total ban on abortion in the predominantly Catholic country.

+The protests resumed on Saturday, for a third day running.
+Private broadcaster TVN showed a footage of several hundred people marching in the streets of Warsaw and Lodz.

 The Health Ministry reported 153 coronavirus deaths on Friday, taking the total toll to 4,172.
 Poland has reported a total of 228,318 cases.